DhruvJari07/Portfolio/Project-2/readme.md

 ## **Introduction:**

-* **Project background and context**
+* **Project background and context:**
-    Space X advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because Space X can reuse the first stage.
+    * Space X advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because Space X can reuse the first stage.
 Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
 This information can be used if an alternate company wants to bid against space X for a rocket launch.
 This goal of the project is to create a machine learning pipeline to predict if the first stage will land successfully.

-* **Problems we need to find answers for**
+* **Problems we need to find answers for:**
   * What factors determine if the rocket will land successfully?
   * The interaction amongst various features that determine the success rate of a successful landing.
   * What operating conditions needs to be in place to ensure a successful landing program.